 Royal Oak, MI

-O. W. Brown, MDDr.
-O. William Brown graduated from the University of Michigan with a BA in Philosophy.
+Dr. O. William Brown graduated from the University of Michigan with a BA in Philosophy.
 He completed Medical School at Wayne State University School of Medicine and a surgical internship at Yale University.
 He completed his general surgical residency at Medical College of Ohio and was one of the first two vascular surgery fellows at the Mayo Clinic in Rochester Minnesota.
 He is a graduate of the Detroit College of Law and is a member of the State Bar of Michigan.
 He is a Professor of Surgery at Oakland University/William Beaumont School of Medicine, Clinical Professor of Surgery at Wayne State University School of Medicine, and an Adjunct Professor of Law at Michigan State University College of Law.
 He has served as Chief of Vascular Surgery at Sinai Hospital in Detroit, Chief of Vascular Surgery at Wayne State University School of Medicine and the Detroit Medical Center.
 He is presently the Vascular Surgery Program director and Chief of the Section of Vascular Surgery at William Beaumont Hospital.
 He is a past president of the Society for Clinical Vascular Surgery and has served as an officer or board member in many other vascular societies including the Michigan Vascular Society, the Midwestern Vascular Surgical Society and the Society for Vascular Surgery.